maxjerdee/matrix-count/examples/paper/README.md

 # Figure generation for the paper

-- Figure showing the typical performance of the symmetric estimate.
+- Figure showing the typical performance of the symmetric estimate on a random margin for the multigraph and simple graph cases.

 - Figure with performace of the symmetric estimate on real degree sequences.